ColonelThirtyTwo/LuaJIT-GLFW/readme.md

 - Provide Lua genetator (instead of only Phyton3)
 - Provide generated glfw.lua (in case you dont want to generate)
 - GLFW added as submodule to get the headers for Lua generator and have the sources to build binary GLFW module
+- glfw.lua and gl.lua are different files now (for using gl with sdl2 for example)

 LuaJIT-GLFW